-In order to be a member of the NROTC Company, one must be enrolled in classes full-time at the university (at least 12-non NROTC credit hours per semester).
+Both college programmer and scholarship students must attend New Student Indoctrination (NSI) at Recruit Training Command Great Lakes in order to commission.
+As a member of the NROTC Company, one must be enrolled in classes full-time at OSU’s Main Campus (at least 12-non NROTC credit hours per semester).
 In addition to taking university classes, a Midshipman will also take Naval Science classes.
 There is one Naval Science class offered each semester, freshman through senior year.
 These classes give you an introduction to the United States Naval Service, its history and traditions, its warfare communities and platforms, navigation and rules of the road, military law, leadership, and ethics.

 In addition to university and Naval Science classes, a Midshipman will participate in a weekly drill period where they apply the skills they learn in the classroom.
 The drill periods are organized and run by Company upperclassmen.
 During these drill sessions, Midshipmen learn close order drill, attend briefings about the various warfare communities that make up the Naval Services, listen to fleet officers talk about their experiences, and discuss current events.